All You Need to Know About Identifying and Treating Sensitive Skin

 — Taléns-Visconti et al., Cosmetic Interventions for Skin Microbiome Modulation: Current Strategies and Future Directions, Skin Research and Technology, April 2026What Triggers Sensitive Skin Reactions

 The triggers that activate sensitive skin reactions fall into two categories: external irritants that breach the compromised barrier, and systemic factors that degrade barrier quality from within.
-Identifying your specific triggers is the first step — because avoidance alone, without barrier restoration, is only half the solution.
+Identifying your specific triggers is the first step — because avoidance alone, without barrier support, is only half the answer.

 How to Identify If You Have Sensitive Skin

-Sensitive skin is largely self-diagnosed — but these clinical criteria help distinguish true sensitive skin syndrome from occasional reactivity or a single allergy:
+Sensitive skin is largely self-identified — but these criteria help distinguish persistent sensitivity from occasional reactivity or a single allergy:

 | Sign | What it looks like | What it signals |